rome/tools/website/src/_includes/docs/linter.md

 ### Lint suppression

-There are times when a developer wants to keep a specific formatting.
+There are times when a developer wants to ignore a rule for e specific line of the code.

-You can achieve this by adding a suppression comment right before the syntax node (expressions, statements, etc.).
+You can achieve this by adding a suppression comment above the line that is triggering the lint diagnostic.

 Suppression comments have the following format: